realpython/python-guide/docs/writing/structure.rst

         # Do something
     # bar() is decorated

-Using this mechanism is useful for separating concerns and avoiding external un-related logic 'polluting' the core logic of the function or method.
+This mechanism is useful for separating concerns and avoiding external un-related logic 'polluting' the core logic of the function or method.
 A good example of a piece of functionality that is better handled with decoration is memoization or caching: you want to store the results of an